def1ant1/RusticUI/docs/README.md

 1. Open a discussion in the [RusticUI RFC board](https://github.com/apotheon-ai/rusticui/discussions/categories/rfcs) describing the problem the demo should solve.
-2. Once approved, use `cargo xtask scaffold-component` or `cargo xtask scaffold-demo` to generate the baseline files.
-The script injects accessibility tests, analytics tags, and translation scaffolding automatically to minimize manual wiring.
+2. Once approved, start from the closest Rust blueprint in [`examples/`](../examples) and follow its bootstrap instructions (for example `./examples/navigation-tabs-yew/scripts/bootstrap.sh` or `cargo run --bin bootstrap --manifest-path examples/feedback-tooltips/Cargo.toml`).
+   These scripts hydrate deterministic automation IDs, SSR snapshots, and framework manifests so you avoid manual wiring.
+   The [Rust example gallery](src/pages/examples/index.md) documents the available demos, parity guarantees, and follow-up verification steps.
 3. Commit the generated files and update the appropriate page inside `docs/src/pages`.

 ## How do I help to improve the translations?